 Figure 6.7 shows the percentage distribution of youth employment by institutional sector.
-The private business / farm had the highest percentage of youth employment at 63.4 percent while the Producers' Cooperative had the lowest at 0.1 percent.
+The private business/farm sector had the highest percentage of youth employment at 63.4 percent while the Producers' Cooperative and embassies/international organisation sectors had the lowest at 0.1 percent.

-Table 6.7 shows the percentage distribution of youth employment by institutional sector rural/urban and sex.
-At national level, all the institution sectors had a higher percentage of males than females except in the category of NGOs and Household which had more females than males.
+Table 6.7 shows the percentage distribution of youth employment by institutional sector, rural/ urban and sex.
+All the institutional sectors had a higher percentage for males than females except in NGOs and Household sectors which had more females than males.

-Fig 6.7: Percentage Distribution of Youth Employment by Institutional Sector, Zambia 2019
+Figure 6.7: Percentage Distribution of Youth Employment by Institutional Sector, Zambia 2019